El verbo español prestar equivale a los verbos ingleses to lend y to borrow.

 I very rarely have a day off.

-Caption 11, Ask Jimmy Carter - Another interview with Sharon Stone
+Caption 11, Ask Jimmy Carter - Another Interview with Sharon Stone

 Play Caption